Best TV streaming service: YouTube TV vs. SlingTV vs. Hulu vs. PlayStation Vue, and all the rest

 Let’s start with local channels.
-In many markets—especially those outside of major cities—live feeds are not available due to ongoing rights negotiations with local broadcast affiliates.
-In lieu of those local feeds, most streaming bundles offer primetime on-demand programming from whatever major broadcast networks they carry.
+In certain markets—especially those outside of cities—live feeds may not be available due to ongoing rights negotiations with local broadcast affiliates.
+In lieu of those local feeds, most streaming bundles offer prime-time on-demand programming from whatever major broadcast networks they carry.
 (The sole exception is YouTube TV, which has opted to stay out of markets where it can’t offer live local coverage.)

 The chart below provides even more information on the features that each streaming bundle offers (click to enlarge to a readable size):

 To see which specific TV Everywhere apps each service reports, check out the support pages for Sling TV, PlayStation Vue, DirecTV Now, Hulu with Live TV, and FuboTV (along with this Reddit page for YouTube TV).

 Of course, none of those features will do you any good if your devices don’t support the streaming service in question.
 Here’s a rundown of which bundles work on each major streaming platform (click to enlarge to a readable size):

-Finally, here’s a chart showing all the channels you can get through TV streaming bundles, and the minimum price you’ll have to pay to get each one.
+Finally, here’s a chart showing all the channels you can get through TV streaming bundles, and the minimum price you’ll need to pay to get each one.
 If you see a “+” sign, that means the price is in addition to the cost of a base package.
-It’s a large chart, so you might want to click on it to view in full screen: You can also download it, although you’ll need to do that each time we update it.
-This version was created January 31, 2017.
+It’s a large chart that you can click to enlarge.
+We've also provided a means of downloading the chart as a PDF, although you’ll need to do that each time we update it.
+This version was created July 13, 2018.